 Damien understands that before anything else he is a local councillor, community champion and a neighbour.
 To that end since his election Damien has focused on helping numerous constituents get their concerns addressed and issues resolved; campaigned hard against the Government’s cuts to Derbyshire’s valued public services, and fought for improved infrastructure and environmental works for the town, its residents and visitors.

-Locally he is Chair of Governor at Dinting Primary School and Trustee and Volunteer Director of several local charities and social enterprises including Glossopdale Furniture Project, High Peak Renovate Community Interest Company (CIC) and Glossop Community Allotment C.I.C.
+Locally he is Chair of Governor at Dinting Primary School and is involved in several local charities and social enterprises including Glossopdale Furniture Project where he is Chair of the Board of Trustees and the Glossop Community Allotment C.I.C. where he is a Company Director/Chair.

 He has also been a passionate advocate of public transport, serving as the Chair of the successful High Peak and Hope Valley Community Rail Partnership from 2013 to 2017, where he worked avidly to improve the three rail lines that traverse the borough, their stations and their rail services.

-Damien works at the fantastic Glossop based charity, The Bureau, where he is it’s Partnership and Operations Manager and Deputy Chief Officer.
+Damien works at the highly regarded community wellbeing charity, The Bureau, where he is a Manager.

-You can get in touch with Damien via the Contact Damien section.
+You get in touch with Damien via the Contact Damien section of this website.